nbgarnier/nn_stats/README.md

 # tuning

-- You can select beforehand the number of threads over which the funcion will run.
+- You can select beforehand the number of threads over which the main function will run.
+This is done with the function **"multithreading(nb_cores=int)"**.
+By default, the maximum physicaly available number of threads/cores is selected.
+You can acces this number with the function **"get_threads_number()"**.

+- You can change the verbosity of the library with the function **"set_verbosity(int level)"** or access it with the function **"get_verbosity()"**.
+The higher the verbosity level, the more messages are issued.

+- You can select the maximum number of neighbors to consider when performing a fixed-radius search (invoking the main function **"compute_local_stats()"** with the R= option): by default, the number of neighbors is at most 10% the number of available points (in the input array "x").
+This is done with the function **"set_nn_max(int k)"**.
+You can access this number with the function **"get_nn_max()"**.

 - You can select the kernel used to compute the local averages (new in V1.5).
-This is done either by specifying the correct option to the fuction  **"compute_local_stats"**, or by running the function **"set_kernel"** beforehand.
+This is done either by specifying the correct option to the main fuction  **"compute_local_stats"**, or by running the function **"set_kernel"** beforehand.
 See the script /example/test_kernels.py in the examples directory.

 # additional documentation